Li Fenglou: Management career

 When the friendlies finished Li would return to teaching at Fu Jen Catholic University where he grew a reputation as an excellent coach.
 He would soon attract the attentions of the top Chinese army football team Bayi Football Team in 1950.
-His work with the army team would soon see him offered the Chinese national football team position.
+His work with the army team would soon see him offered the China national football team position.
 China were allowed entry for the Football at the 1952 Summer Olympics held in Finland.
-Unfortunately the Chinese delegation was delayed and they missed the entire competition, nevertheless the Finland national football team would still greet Li and the Chinese team with a friendly game on August 4, 1952 making it People's Republic of China's official first game, which ended in a 4-0 defeat.
+Unfortunately the Chinese delegation was delayed and they missed the entire competition, nevertheless the Finland national football team would still greet Li and the Chinese team with a friendly game on August 4, 1952, making it People's Republic of China's official first game, which ended in a 4–0 defeat.
 His reign as manager for the national team would soon end in 1952, however by 1955 he would be coaching the Central Sports Institute in their successful title winning campaign.

 By 1956 Li would start to move away from management so he could concentrate working for the Chinese government in helping develop sports within China.
-He took a position with the All-China Sports Federation and served as deputy director for them before taking on the Chairmen position within the Chinese Football Association in 1979 until 1985 when he was fired after China were knocked out of qualifying for the 1986 FIFA World Cup.
-On July 31, 1988 after several years out of football Li died of illness in Beijing at the age of seventy-six.
+He took a position with the All-China Sports Federation and served as deputy director for them before taking on the chairmen position within the Chinese Football Association in 1979 until 1985 when he was fired after China were knocked out of qualifying for the 1986 FIFA World Cup.
+On July 31, 1988, after several years out of football Li died of illness in Beijing at the age of seventy-six.